plexil-bh/plexil_docs/_build/html/_sources/PLEXILLanguage/PLEXILReferences.rst.txt

      SynchronousCommand x = foo() Timeout 2.0, 0.1;

-This section begs elaboration of several aspects of PLEXIL not yet discussed in detail.
+This section begs elaboration of several aspects of |PLEXIL| not yet discussed in detail.

 -  Time.
-As mentioned in the `Overview <Overview>`__, time is not a special concept in PLEXIL -- it's just an external world state;
+As mentioned in the :ref:`Overview <PLEXILOverview>`, time is not a special concept in |PLEXIL| -- it's just an external world state;
    specifically, a real-valued state variable named ``time``.
 This variable may be referenced explicitly, e.g. ``Lookup (time, 1)``, though in most cases it is used implicitly: the Plexil executive